Call for GEOINT 2023 Symposium Training Submissions

 - Technology Agnostic: may include (but not limited to) policy, generalized technology, models, methodologies, and frameworks that can be interoperable among various systems.
 We will prioritize topics related to the Symposium theme: From Maps to Metaverse.

 - Hands-on training: skills-specific training in the latest commercial software and/or tools.

 While we allow specific organizational software, hardware, and tools for short case study demonstrations, presenters should limit organizational promotion to one introductory slide.
 We will reject all sales pitch presentations (more than one slide about the company and products).

-To be considered to present a training at GEOINT 2023, submit the following required items to email@example.com no later than February 10.
+To be considered to present a training at GEOINT 2023, submit the following required items to email@example.com no later than 5 pm ET, February 17.

 Please state which training category you are applying for (technology agnostic or hands-on).
 If the instructor is not creating the course, please provide the course creator’s experience, biography, and contact information.

 - Title of training (shorter titles are preferred).

 - Instructor* full name, title, contact information (email and phone number), short biography (one paragraph only will be published).